knokko/vk-compressor/README.md

   which is ~40k pixels per millisecond
 - The kim2 encoder can compress ~58M pixels in ~400ms,
   which is ~140k pixels per millisecond

+\* I only count the time needed for *compressing* the image, *not* the time to load the source image from disk, or to save the compressed image to disk.
+For bc1/bc4 encoding, saving/loading the image(s) from disk
+will normally take much more time than the compression itself, so this throughput can probably not be reached in practice.

 ### Adding vk-compressor as dependency
 #### Java version